List of Community characters: Shirley Bennett

+In "Urban Matrimony and the Sandwich Arts", Andre asks Shirley to remarry him.
+They marry after resolving a small conflict concerning whether Shirley will leave school and become a stay-at-home mother.
+She stays in school and opens a sandwich shop with Pierce, naming it "Shirley's Sandwich Shop."

-In season 5, it is revealed that Andre has left Shirley again, taking the kids with him, because she has devoted too much time and money to Shirley's Sandwiches.
-She returns to Greendale to become a true entrepreneur but leaves in the season six premiere, "Ladders", to care for her ailing father in Atlanta.
+In season 5, it is revealed that Andre has once again left Shirley and taken the kids with him due to her devoting too much time and money to her sandwich business.
+She returns to Greendale to continue pursuing her entrepreneurial dreams, and joins the Save Greendale Committee.
+In the season six premiere, Shirley leaves for Atlanta in order to care for her ailing father.
 She eventually becomes the personal chef of a suicidal former detective attempting to solve the mystery behind his wife's death and his paralysis.
-When the group discusses her absence Abed claims she was "spun off", and the closing credits feature a mock television advertisement for an NBC police procedural about Shirley and the detective titled The Butcher and the Baker.
+When the group discusses her absence, Abed claims she was "spun off", and the closing credits feature a mock television advertisement for an NBC police procedural about Shirley and the detective titled The Butcher and the Baker.

 Annie Edison

-Ann "Annie" Edison (played by Alison Brie), born December 19, 1990, is a diligent, strait-laced, Type-A, Jewish student who is in her fifth year at Greendale Community College after graduating and then reapplying to major in her dream, forensic science.
+Annie Edison (played by Alison Brie) is a diligent, straitlaced, Type-A, Jewish student who is in her fifth year at Greendale Community College after graduating and then reapplying to major in her dream, forensic science.
 During high school, Annie was a timid, nerdy student who desperately wanted to succeed, subsequently developing an addiction to Adderall.
 She was an acquaintance of Troy Barnes, a popular athlete, and harbored a crush on him.
 They both attended a party where high school honors were being awarded.
-When Troy, instead of Annie, received the award for "Most Likely to Succeed", and when he failed to recognize Annie when she criticized him, she suffered a breakdown and ran through a (closed) sliding glass door.
-Her stress finally induced a full nervous breakdown that culminated in her jumping through a plate-glass window yelling, "Everyone's a robot!"
+When Troy, instead of Annie, received the award for "Most Likely to Succeed", and when he failed to recognize Annie when she criticized him, she suffered a nervous breakdown that culminated in her jumping through a plate-glass window yelling, "Everyone's a robot!"
 Her injuries necessitated six separate reconstructive surgeries.
 Against the wishes of her mother, she chose to confront the addiction and go to rehab.
 This led to an estrangement from her family, including any financial support, and she currently survives on her savings from her childhood.
 In season 2, the group learns she is living in a horrible neighborhood (in an apartment situated over Dildopolis, an all-night sex shop), and Troy and Abed invite her to move into their new place in season 3.

 While attending rehab, she had an outing to a frozen yogurt restaurant, during which she saw an advertisement for Greendale and decided to participate in the community college.
 Between her graduation from rehab and her enrollment in Greendale, she shed her geek appearance and began to straighten her hair and dress more fashionably.